 - Identify grant funding for design

-- City Council for approval and adoption
+- Present to Caltrans and City Council for approval

 In 2019, we reached out to the Colma community to understand your experience traveling on El Camino Real in Colma.
 We heard a lot of valuable information—thank you for partcipating!
 We asked for your input on project goals and improvements the community would like to see prioritized along El Camino Real in Colma.